Grand Canyon Tours From Las Vegas

 Take a break from the nightlife and gambling for the day, and enjoy one of our featured Grand Canyon tours from Las Vegas.
 The Hoover Dam and Grand Canyon are two landmarks that you will want to include on your Las Vegas travel itinerary.

 We offer luxury bus tours to the Grand Canyon South Rim and West Rim as well as the Hoover Dam.
-Whether you choose to explore your destination by foot, or soar over the canyon in a helicopter, we feature Grand Canyon tours from Las Vegas that will meet your budget and travel preferences.
+Whether you choose to explore your destination by foot, or soar over the canyon in a helicopter, we feature Grand Canyon tours that will meet your budget and travel preferences.
 In fact, you will probably spend more gambling than what you will spend when you take one of our Grand Canyon tours from Las Vegas.

 A Shorter Travel Option